Garnet27/osu-Garnet27-Public-Skins/Skins.md

 #

-# ※ I'm not the author of this skins.
+# ※ I'm not the author of these skins.
 I don't have copyright of all these skins.
 I made this collection to keep in reserve my personal favorite skins.

 #